Coding-Cuddles/slides/fundamentals/12-poly.md

       doesn't have an implementation of that message

 * How can you test code with polymorphism, and what are the challenges?
-    * Make sure to test the behavior of each implementation of a message
+    * Test the behavior of each implementation of a message
-    * Need to ensuring that the code is functioning correctly when messages are sent to objects of different types
+    * Ensure that the code functions correctly when you send messages to objects of different types

 # Summary